 - Food coloring bottle

 If it becomes too runny, just add another tablespoon or two of confectioner’s sugar.

-- Spoon the icing on the center of your tea cake (this icing is excellent on sugar cookies).
-Spread it around with your spoon, and top with colorful sprinkles.
+Then, spoon the icing on the center of your tea cake (this icing is also excellent on sugar cookies).
+Spread it around with your spoon and top with colorful sprinkles.

-- See how pretty these are?
-I feel like it’s my birthday or something! (it’s not)
+See how pretty these are?
+I feel like it’s my birthday or something (it’s not).

 They are equally pretty with white uncolored icing as well.

-This icing is going to be very wet when you first make it and ice your cookies, but it will dry after an hour or so.
+Note: This icing is going to be very wet when you first make it and ice your cookies, but it will dry after an hour or so.

-- 1 Cup butter softened
+- 1 cup softened butter

-- 1 Cup sugar
+- 1 cup sugar

 - 3 eggs

-- 3 1/2 Cup self rising flour
+- 3 1/2 cups self-rising flour

-- 1 teaspoon vanilla
+- 1 teaspoon vanilla extract

-Simple Icing (optional)
+Vanilla Icing (optional)

-- 2 tablespoons butter, room temp
+- 2 tablespoons butter at room temperature

 - 1/2 cup confectioner's sugar